rgglez/svelte-i18n-gettext/README.md

 ## Translation files

-svelte-i18n-gettext uses standard gettext .po files, which must be manually translated into JSON using the `po2json.cjs` Node.js script, which is included in the *bin/* directory.
+**svelte-i18n-gettext** uses standard gettext .po files, which must be manually converted into JSON using the `po2json.cjs` Node.js script, which is included in the ```bin/``` directory.
 This script is has the following parameters:

 * Use `-i, --input <input>` to specify the input PO file.
 * Use `-o, --output <output>` to specify the output JSON file.